kjgarza/kjgarza.github.io/portfolio/case-ux-a.md

   slug: findings
   headline: Findings
   items:
-    - item:
-      - headline:  01 FORMAT
+    - headline:  FORMAT
-      - content: Both XML and JSON need to be provided for different use cases
+      content: Both XML and JSON need to be provided for different use cases
-    - item:
-      - headline: 02 FREQUENCY
+    - headline: FREQUENCY
-      - content: Monthly and daily harvesting are of the essence
+      content: Monthly and daily harvesting are of the essence
-    - item:
-      - headline: 03 METADATA
+    - headline: METADATA
-      - content: Most cases will need only metadata but citation data could packaged separately
+      content: Most cases will need only metadata but citation data could packaged separately
-    - item:
-      - headline:  04 FREEMIUM
+    - headline:  FREEMIUM
-      - content:  A tiered business model is possible with a Premium service for for-profits
+      content:  A tiered business model is possible with a Premium service for for-profits
-    - item:
-      - headline: 05 CRM
+    - headline: CRM
-      - content: Tight integration with the DataCite CRM will be needed
+      content: Tight integration with the DataCite CRM will be needed
-    - item:
-      - headline: 06 SNAPSHOTS
+    - headline: SNAPSHOTS
-      - content: For-profits would prefer snapshots due to the high demands on frequency
+      content: For-profits would prefer snapshots due to the high demands on frequency
 - template: content-feature
   block: feature-no-image
   media_alignment: Right